Aaron-Bird/BoostNote-Legacy/contributing.md

 # Contributing to Boostnote (English)

-### When you open an issue of a bug report
+### When you open an issue or a bug report
-There are no issue template.
-But there is a request.
+There is no issue template, but there is a request.

-**Please paste screenshots of Boostnote with developer tool open**
+**Please paste screenshots of Boostnote with the developer tool open**

-Thank you for your help in advance.
+Thank you in advance for your help.

-### About copyright of Pull Request
+### Concerning Copyright

-If you make a pull request, It means you agree to transfer the copyright of the code changes to BoostIO.
+By making a pull request you agree to transfer ownership of your code to BoostIO.

-It doesn't mean Boostnote will become a paid app.
-If we want to earn some money, We will try other way, which is some kind of cloud storage, Mobile app integration or some SPECIAL features.
+This doesn't mean Boostnote will become a paid app.
+If we want to earn money, we will find other way.
+Potentially some kind of cloud storage, mobile app integration, or some premium features.
-Because GPL v3 is too strict to be compatible with any other License, We thought this is needed to replace the license with much freer one(like BSD, MIT) somewhen.
+GPL v3 is too strict to be compatible with another license, so we thought it might be necessary to replace the license with a more open one (like BSD, MIT) eventually.

 ---